 We are working to ensure access for everyone and although Noah's Ark is built on a working farm, most areas are wheelchair accessible.
-We are now partnered with Bristol's Mobility Centre and now have a limited number of wheelchairs available to hire for free.
+We are now partnered with Bristol's Mobility Centre and can offer a limited number of wheelchairs to reserve free of charge.
 We also have mobility scooters for available for a £10 hire charge.
-Please contact us if you wish to book one in advance!
+In order to secure a mobility scooter for your visit please book in advance online or by calling our friendly team on 01275 852606.

 We are working alongside our visitors to provide a more accessible zoo, we would love to hear your feedback about how we could make your visit easier.